Submitting to

 Academy of Management Annals

 Academy of Management Annals (Annals) is the highest ranked peer-reviewed journal in the categories of management and business.
-Articles submitted to Annals review, synthesize, interpret, and critique the literature on management-related topics.
-Annals reviews not only summarize recent literature, but feature critical and potentially provocative positions that are grounded in the review.
+Annals publishes integrative reviews that synthesize, interpret, and critique the literature on management-related topics.
+Annals reviews not only summarize and integrate recent literature, but also feature critical and potentially provocative positions that are grounded in the review.

 Although Annals permits rolling submissions, the submissions are not reviewed by the editors until the submission deadline has passed.
 Since proposals are peer-reviewed, decision letters on proposals are sent out approximately six weeks after the submission deadline.